-Module Title: Computer Forensics

-Language of Instruction: English

-Credits: 10

-NFQ Level: 8

-Module Delivered In No Programmes

-Teaching & Learning Strategies: Learners will develop understanding and practical skills through lectures, labs and practical workshops.
-Delivery of theoretical content will promote active engagement and discussion, providing a positive learning experience.
+Module Title: Digital Forensics Language of Instruction: ו: English Credits: 10 NFQ Level: 8 Module Deli vered In 1 programme(s) Teaching & Learning Strategies: Learners will develop understanding and practical skills through lectures, labs and practical workshops.
+Delivery of theoretical content will promote active engagement and discussion, providing a positive learni experience.
 Labs and practical workshops will be used extensively to enable learners to apply knowledge and skills to real world problems, enhancing learner engagement.

-Module Aim: To provide learners with a high level of expertise in the forensic analysis of computer systems and acquisition of data as part of a forensic investigation.

-Learning Outcomes On successfo On successful completion of this module the learner should be able to: LO1 Summarise the steps involved in a computer forensic examination.
-LO2 Skilfully demonstrate forensic analysis of computer systems and data storage devices.
+Module Aim: To provide learners with a high level of expertise in the forensic analysis of digital systems and acquisition of data as part of a forensic investigation.
+Learning Ou itcomes On successfu ul completion n of th his module the learner should be able to: LO1 Summarise the steps involved in a digital forensic examination.
+LO2 Skilfully demonstrate forensic analysis of digital systems and data storage devices.
 LO3 Securely acquire data and preserve the integrity of data from a range of sources.
 LO4 Analyse and present findings from an electronic discovery process.

-Pre-requisite learning

-Module Recommendations This is prior learning (or a practical skill) that is recommended before enrolment in this module.

-No recommendations listed
+Pre-requisite e learning Module Recommendations This is prior learning (or a practical skill) that is recommended before enrolment in this module.
+No recommendations listed Incompatible Modules These are modules which have learning outcomes that are too similar to the learning outcomes of this module.
+No incompatible modules listed Co-requisite Modules No Co-requisite modules listed Requirements This is prior learning (or a practical skill) that is mandatory before enrolment in this module is allowed.
+Learners sho Windows).
+Learners should have good knowledge of Operating Systems and be comfortable working in a command line environment (Linux and Windows).